hmans/slodown/README.md

 ## Version History

+### development

+- Changed: The Slowdown sanitizer was stripping HTML of table tags.
+Tables are harmless, so they're not being stripped any longer.

 ### 0.3.0 (2016-02-22)

 - Removed the dependency on CodeRay.
 If you want syntax highlighting in your Markdown parsing, simply add CodeRay (or Rouge, or any other highlighter supported by kramdown) to your project.